kevmcdonk/mcd79-f130a/content/pages/2022/06/12/Reflections-on-Scottish-Summit-2022.md

 content_img_path: images/2022/06/ScottishSummitKeynote.jpg
 thumb_img_path: images/2022/04/ScottishSummitKeynote.jpg
 ---
 Beautiful city, great speakers, all the Microsoft content, plenty of drinks - that is the way to spend a couple of days.
 At the start of June, I was one of the over one thousand people who attended the Scottish Summit in Glasgow, a Microsoft Community event that has been running for several years now but was the first year back in person since the start of the pandemic.
-Here's a few of my thoughts as I head back home.
+Here are a few of my thoughts as I head back home.

 ## The importance of accessibility for all